rettag/Rapid-Reels/README.md

 ```

 ### Important!
-Make Sure Your are running the application in bash terminals
+<b>Make sure Your are running the application in bash terminals</b>